Discover more from The White Pill

 Norman Borlaug: one billion lives saved

-Discovery or invention: the Green Revolution / high yield wheat
+The Green Revolution / high yield wheat

 American Norman Borlaug grew up on a farm in the early 1900s, and knew firsthand the difficulties of growing food.
 This led him to become an agronomist, aiming to develop better crop varieties.
 Working in Mexico, he created high yield, disease resistant wheat cultivars.
 Unlike other crops at the time, Borlaug’s wheat wasn’t sensitive to day length, and could be grown around the world regardless of latitude and climate.
 Even better, it was a dwarf wheat.
 Borlaug’s early wheats were tall, like all other wheat at the time, and increasing yields made them top heavy and prone to falling over, which could dramatically reduce harvest yield.
 The tougher, shorter stems of the dwarf wheat were able to support bigger heads, directly less energy into stems and more into the the grass’ edible grains.